2008 United States presidential election in the District of Columbia: Primaries

+Campaign

 Predictions

-There were 16 news organizations who made state-by-state predictions of the election.
+16 news organizations made state-by-state predictions of the election.
 Here are their last predictions before election day:

 Results

-Bob Barr was certified as a write-in in the District of Columbia, but votes for him weren't counted.
+Bob Barr was certified as a write-in in the District of Columbia, but votes for him were not counted.
 Litigation is ongoing to have the votes counted.

 By Ward

-Each candidate's best result is shown in bold.

 Electors

 Technically the voters of D.C. cast their ballots for electors: representatives to the Electoral College.
-D.C. is allocated 3 electors.
-All candidates who appear on the ballot or qualify to receive write-in votes must submit a list of 3 electors, who pledge to vote for their candidate and his or her running mate.
-Whoever wins the majority of votes in the state is awarded all 3 electoral votes.
+D.C. is allocated three electors.
+All candidates who appear on the ballot or qualify to receive write-in votes must submit a list of three electors, who pledge to vote for their candidate and their running mate.
+Whoever wins the majority of votes in the state is awarded all three electoral votes.
 Their chosen electors then vote for president and vice president.
 Although electors are pledged to their candidate and running mate, they are not obligated to vote for them.
-An elector who votes for someone other than his or her candidate is known as a faithless elector.
+An elector who votes for someone other than their candidate is known as a faithless elector.

 The electors of each state and the District of Columbia met on December 15, 2008, to cast their votes for president and vice president.
 The Electoral College itself never meets as one body.
 Instead the electors from each state and the District of Columbia met in their respective capitols.

 The following were the members of the Electoral College from the state.
-All 3 were pledged to Barack Obama and Joe Biden:
+All three were pledged to Barack Obama and Joe Biden: